mh-/exposure-notification-ble-python/some_thoughts_on_the_en_concept.md

 One single AES key would be sufficient for the encryption of both ENIntervalNumber and the metadata.

-I could maybe envision a setup where the TX power is instead XORed into one of the RPI byte (which still keeps the false-positive probability reasonably low), and use the AEM for a longer-term user identifier.
-This might help users to better understand their exposure risk, but some infected users might not be willing to disclose that identifier, and in this context key derivation could be useful.
+I could maybe envision a setup where the TX power is instead XORed into one of the RPI byte (which still keeps the false-positive probability reasonably low), and use the AEM for a longer-term user identifier, which might help users to better understand their exposure risk.
+Or the AEM could be used for some other type of data, that some infected users might - and some others might not - be willing to disclose, and in this context key derivation could be useful.
 But this would require only one key derivation, not two.

 Anyway, I believe that the overall security of the concept is strong and adequate.